SeminKim/seminkim.github.io/index.md

   - /download/
 --- -->

-I am **Semin Kim**, a Ph.D student at KAIST and a member of [**Vision and Learning Laboratory**](https://vllab.kaist.ac.kr), advised by **Prof. Seunghoon Hong**.
+I am **Semin Kim**, a Ph.D. student at KAIST and a member of [**Vision and Learning Laboratory**](https://vllab.kaist.ac.kr), advised by **Prof. Seunghoon Hong**.
-My research interests span a broad range of topics in computer vision and machine learning, including generative models, implicit layers, and inference-time scaling methods.
+My research interests span a broad range of topics in computer vision and machine learning, including generative models, model alignment, and inference-time scaling methods.

 For more information, please check my [**CV**](/cv).